dail8859/DoxyIt/README.md

  */
 int function(const char *ptr, int index)
 ```
+**Note:** Function commenting is not currently supported for User Defined Languages.

 ### Doxygen File Commenting
 Using the menu command *Plugins > DoxyIt > DoxyIt - File* will insert a Doxygen comment block for the file at the current cursor position.
 For example: